JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * The Ground Gives Way 8-26-2020
 	This is a good simple short roguelike, but I dont like it because it doesn't have what I'm looking for.
 In particular I dont want hunger, or the complexity of identification, nor do I want to be scared to make every move.
 Still kudos to the authors.
 * Project Osiris (10/17/2020) Awesome.
 Makes a weird noise on sewer level.
 (11/20/2020)  The sewer level has great difficulty.  i dont remember what difficulty I picked but its taken me a number of tries to get through but I'm making progress every time.
 On level 4 The Courtyard in the first room there are curved stairs to the left and behind them is a little room.
 If you run in there the breed can't get to you directly for some reason.
 They bounce on the stairs like a pinball until they happen to get through the little section.
 General: health pickups flash the screen a bit too much and without being conscious of it they distract and make me wonder if I'm getting hit.
 The shotgun is underpowered imho.
 I can't seem to use it with success at all (even in close quarters) maybe its just me but in doom I can use the shotgun and here I cant.
+	- 12/19/2020 I JUST BEAT the courtyard level (maybe number 4) and it was a lot of fun.  there were lots of keys to pick up and find and then get into other parts fo the level.
+Lots of bad boys.
+I loved it.
+I used my trackball and i'm getting decent with it.
+	- its so classy that the cursor is the amiga cursor.  also its awesome that.
+	- 12/20/2020 On level 6 ist awesome how you get the green key and if you keep exploring you find a teleporter that not onlly takesy ou back to near where you started but puts you in a position where you are staring right at the green key door
+	- I'm thinking that the red guys when they touch you they attack a bit too fast imho.
+If you run out of ammo and theyre by you they dont just hit you once but over and over and kill quickly.
+I wonder if this is how it worked in the original ab3d.
+I also wonder about how slowly the weapons change.
+I wish they changed faster but maybe its a part of the original to change this slow.
+	- On level 7 The Furnace I really like this level.
+I'm on attempt #5 or so but every time I get further which to me is the sign of a great game.
+	- On Level 9 the surface zone I had to try it probably 15 times I got really good at it though.  each battle was a process of learning how to do it in a way taht allowed you to succeed.
+	- Level Training Area I found a secret in some water in a corner down low about half way through.
+Barely saw it.
+I beat it but it probably took like 15 tries and it was fun.
+	- I've been playing all the way through the levels but I'm oing to look and see how many there are.
+IF its just 1-3 more then I'll keep going if not I'll start saving when I get a key.  ok there are 16 and I'm on 11 ...
+	- Level 12 is a cool spiral where the enemies can come out from anywhere.  its called the pit and was good but there wasn't enough ammo for me.
+I ended up barely making out certainly not with enough to kill all of the enemies at teh end (not just gun ammo but more powerful)
+	- Level 13 Strata didnt take too many tries and was fun and interesting. on this level I didnt have to actually beat all of the enemies and probably should have skipped more.
+Might go play it again to save ammo.  yeah i played it like 3 more times and beat it the last time with full life and loads of fancy ammo took 6min
+* GZDoom
+	- Interesting mouse centering, if the game is playing (project osiris for example) and you click the menu bar to drag the game it turns on drag mode (on mac at least) and then instantly recneters the mosue in teh window which menas the mouse gets dragged to where the center of the window was when youc lciked which means teh window get smoved there too.  hit escape to enter the menu to avoid this
 * Bleed 11/25/2020 I got this from the racial bundle and its really fun!
 2D shooter wiht wasd and then shoot with the mouse and theres slow time and triple jump and cool levels and weapon upgrades and bosses its great!
 * Alien Syndrome 12/2/2020 I got this working in retroarch and its fun and I have good memories of it.
 THe parallax on level 2 especially is awesome.
 I remember it mostly from c64 actually because it was a game I could make real progress on.  in this arcade version you can continue but ONLY if the secondplayer is alive still and even then theres a hardcore time limit so its really tough.
 Still I really like the basic idea here: captured shipmates you are trying to rescue on many different ships and planets and you get weapon upgrades and maps from the wall.
 The enemies ai is not too interesting on level 1 and 2 at least they just move back and forth if they are the basic ones and the others chase you from off screen.
 Then you get a boss after each level.
 I got past level 1.
 * Retroarch 12/2/2020 Its so damn clumsy but also so great.
 1. fullscreen mode doesnt allow for multitasking at all :(.  mouse barely works and the ways it does are completely unusable paradigms.  scroll thruogh menus like its a big scrollbar?  no mouse wheel?  clicking doesnt work?  you have to nkow where all of the important menus are: input, folders, you have to load cores first is the biggest paradigm difference with almost every other app.  many more stupid quirks.
 Works best with arrows enter backspace or gamepads. . once you figure it all out its really amazing.  looking forward to netplay.  had to set the starting directory to the roms folder in settings directories.
 Had to download the 2003 mame core.
 Had to get roms specificially from the 0.78 mame romset whatever that means.  thats how I got wrestlefest working with Tom.
 If you want to use your only joystick to play as player two in your game, all of the menus stop working from that joystick.
 Theres no obvius way to set port 2 to use the keyboard.